11 great wine restaurants and wine bars in Vancouver 2024

 Address: 217 Carrall Street, Vancouver

 L’Abattoir is a long running Vancouver institution, located in the heart of Gastown.
 The food uses local ingredients to execute an admirably classic, French-inspired dining experience.
 A fine dining restaurant for the hipper, more eclectic type of customer.
 It boasts a midsized wine list skewing French and Italian, while also offering many of British Columbia's icon producers.
 The wines are temperature controlled and served by a dedicated, knowledgeable wine staff.
+Lab also has the city’s best happy hour, with half priced food and bottles of Champagne.

 Phone: (604) 861-0032